-If you’re missing a single tooth, Dr. Azmoodeh will use an implant-retained crown to return the natural look and feel to your smile.
+If you’re missing a single tooth, Dr. A will use an implant-retained crown to return the natural look and feel to your smile.
 This not only restores your appearance, but it also keeps your natural teeth from shifting.

 If you’re missing multiple teeth consecutively, we can use a dental bridge to literally bridge the gap in your smile.
 Using dental implants on either side of a custom-made dental bridge, we can give you a natural looking, feeling, and functioning smile.

-If you’re missing all or the majority of the teeth in your mouth, Dr. Azmoodeh can use dental implants to retain dentures.
+If you’re missing all or the majority of the teeth in your mouth, Dr. A can use dental implants to retain dentures.
 This allows us to replace all of your teeth at once with the stability and biting power of dental implants.

 The cost of your dental implants in Carrollton can range based on several variables, which is why it’s difficult to give an estimate before examining your mouth.
-The number of implants that you need and where you need them will contribute to the cost, but you also have to account for your restoration.
-The restoration that you need will depend on the number of teeth you’re missing and your desired results.
-Dr. Azmoodeh will carefully examine your smile to give you the best recommendation and most precise estimate on the cost of your dental implants.
+The number of implants that you need and where you need them will contribute to the cost, but the price may also vary based on the type and brand we choose to use for your unique situation.
+Just as you can choose the make and model of a car, we select high quality implant parts to go into your smile.

 Getting a dental implant in Carrollton is a long-term commitment; there are several stages to the procedure, and the implant itself can last the rest of your life as long as you take good care of it.
 As such, it’s important to fully understand what the process entails and what you can expect.
-Below are the answers to some common questions we’ve received; if you still have other concerns, get in touch with Dr. Azmoodeh right away!
+Below are the answers to some common questions we’ve received; if you still have other concerns, get in touch with Dr. A!

 You’ll have to check your policy to see what is or isn’t covered.
 Many insurance companies consider implants to be a cosmetic treatment, which often means they won’t provide coverage.
-However, even in these cases, they might help pay for the restoration (meaning the crown, bridge or dentures your implants will support) as well as certain related procedures.
+However, even in these cases, they might help pay for the restoration (meaning the crown, bridge, or dentures your implants will support) as well as certain related procedures.
 For example, if your dentist in Carrollton tells you that you need gum disease treatment before your implant surgery, you could receive benefits to help pay for the procedure.
 We can help you file any necessary claims for your insurance provider.

 The entire dental implant process can take several months.
 Much of that time comes after the surgery to place the implants in your jaw.
 You need to wait for your gums to heal and the bone to fuse with the metal post (a process called osseointegration) before you can receive your new prosthetic teeth.
 This typically takes about six months.
 Of course, if you need additional procedures such as bone grafting to prepare your mouth for implant surgery, it could affect the timeline.
-Dr. Azmoodeh will help you figure out how long you can expect the entire process to take and plan accordingly.
+Dr. A will help you figure out how long you can expect the entire process to take and plan accordingly.

 Dental implants have been used since the 1950’s, and the technology and techniques used to place them have only improved with time.
 Nowadays, the procedure has a success rate of 95% or better!
 Of course, even with those odds it’s still possible for implants to fail; common reasons for this include physical trauma damaging the implant post, advanced gum disease destroying the bone in that area, or implant simply failing to integrate with the jaw for whatever reason.
 Contact our office as soon as you notice a problem with your implants (such as looseness, swelling, or pain); acting quickly will give us the best chance of saving your new tooth.

 Taking care of dental implants is simple.
 You can brush and floss like you would normally; pay particular attention to the area under and around the crown.
 It’s also important to protect your implants the same way you would protect your natural teeth; that means always wearing a mouthguard while playing sports and never biting down on hard objects (which includes peppermints, fingernails, ice, and packages).
-And of course, don’t forget to visit Dr. Azmoodeh twice a year for routine checkups!
+And of course, don’t forget to visit Dr. A twice a year for routine checkups!